-Theorem 6 (Unlinkability \notin Anonymity).
+Theorem 6 (Unlinkability \Leftarrow Anonymity).
 Let PMS be a profile management scheme from Definition 1.
 Then there exists a profile management scheme PMS' such that for any adversary \mathcal{A}' against anonymity of PMS' there exists an adversary \mathcal{A} against anonymity of PMS.
 Furthermore, there exists an adversary \mathcal{B} against the unlinkability of PMS'.

 Proof.
 Take any PMS scheme which provides anonymity.
-PMS can be modified to PMS' as follows: (i) PMS'.
-Init \equiv PMS.
-Init, PMS'.
-Delete \equiv PMS.
-Delete; (ii) algorithms PMS'.
-Publish and PMS.
-Publish as well as PMS'.
-ModifyAccess and PMS.
-ModifyAccess differ in that PMS' operations update a profile P with pairs of the form $(a, \bar{d}') \in P$ with $\bar{d}' = \bar{d}||S$, where a and \bar{d} are computed using corresponding PMS operations, and appended set S contains profile-specific indices i of users S from the authorized group S (for the attribute S), such that unique S is chosen at random from S0, within these operations for each S1 upon the first admission of S2 to S3.
-Retrieve and PMS.
-Retrieve differ in that PMS'.
-Retrieve first computes S3 by removing S4 from S5 from S7 and then invoking PMS.
-Retrieve on the corresponding pair S3.
+PMS can be modified to PMS' as follows:

+- Use identic algorithms PMS'.Init ≡ PMS.Init and PMS'.Delete ≡ PMS.Delete. - The algorithms PMS'.Publish and PMS.Publish as well as PMS'.ModifyAccess and PMS.ModifyAccess differ in that PMS' operations update a profile P with pairs of the form $(a, \bar{d}') \in P$ with $\bar{d}' = \bar{d} || S$, where a and \bar{d} are computed using corresponding PMS operations, and the appended set S contains profile-specific indices i of users U from the authorized group S (for the attribute S), such that unique S0 is chosen at random from S1, within these operations for each S2 upon the first admission of S3 to S4. - PMS'.Retrieve and PMS.Retrieve differ in that PMS'.Retrieve first computes \bar{d} by removing S from \bar{d}' and then invoking PMS.Retrieve on the corresponding pair (a, \bar{d}) .

-The PMS' scheme remains anonymous, as the additional indices in S do not leak any information about the corresponding identities of users \mathcal{G} .
-The PMS' scheme clearly does not provide unlinkability since the indices of users are linkable across different published attributes within the profile.
+The PMS' scheme remains anonymous, as the additional indices in S do not leak any information about the corresponding identities of users G. The PMS' scheme clearly does not provide unlinkability since the indices of users are linkable across different published attributes within the profile.